uzuki-sae/About_Syousetsuka_ni_narou/README.md

 # -
-crawling, get metadata from Narou API, word embedding and etc.
+crawling, get metadata from Narou API, word embedding and analyzing with online novels ,etc.